Methane on the temperate exo-Saturn TOI-199b: Observations and Data Reduction

 \subsection{\texttt{Tswift} reduction}

 We performed an additional independent reduction of the NIRSpec dataset with the Transit swift routine (\texttt{Tswift}).
 The general steps are similar to those used in \citet{fu2022}.
 The default JWST pipeline is first used to process the \texttt{uncal.fits} files to produce the \texttt{darkcurrentstep.fits} files.
 Then the spectral trace is masked out, and the unilluminated regions are used to perform column-by-column 1/f and background subtraction at the group level.
 Next, we use the RampFitStep from the JWST pipeline to create the \texttt{rampfitstep.fits} files.
 Then, we cleaned the bad pixels and extracted the spectral trace.
-Due to the source being outside the slit, and we are capturing the flux of the PSF wings, the spectral trace is broadened compared to typical observations.
-We decided to use a large 30-pixel-wide aperture for the spectra extraction.
+Because the source is outside the slit and we are capturing the flux of the PSF wings, the spectral trace is broadened compared to typical observations.
+We decided to extract the spectra using a large aperture, with a width of 30 pixels along the spatial direction.
 Then each frame is summed in the vertical direction to create the white and spectroscopic lightcurves.